| You Gotta Love 'em: A Poetry and Prose Anthology

 credits include Poets Forum, The Carolina Runner, Triathlon Today,

-Voice Vol. I and II, and Special Warfare.
-He’s authored
+Loving Voice Vol. I and II, and Special Warfare.
+He’s

-a collection of short stories, The Life and Times of Rip Jackson;
+authored a collection of short stories, The Life and Times of Rip

-a children’s coloring book, Pickaberry Pig; a how to book on writing
+Jackson; a children’s coloring book, Pickaberry Pig; a how to

-a ranger patrol order, The Patrol Order; and an action adventure
+book on writing a ranger patrol order, The Patrol Order; and an

 is a frequent contributor to Old Mountain Press.
 She is a past president